BitcoinDevShop/bakeshop/WRITEUP.md

 1. The generation of rules for the sender to give to the receiver (the payment puller)
 2. The enforcement of those rules

-In LND, those bits can be achieved with a special "macaroon" that encodes the permissions, and a "GRPC interceptor" that enforces them.
-A macaroon is a decentralized authentication token that is required when accessing an LND node.
-A GRPC interceptor is middleware that API requests are sent to outsource authentication.
+In LND those bits can be achieved with a special "macaroon" that encodes the permissions and a "GRPC interceptor" that enforces them.

+- A macaroon is a decentralized authentication token that is required when accessing an LND node.
+- A GRPC interceptor is middleware that API requests are sent to outsource authentication.

 We decided a good follow-up to the Sat Slayer hackathon project would be a "Bake Shop" application to handle these two macaroon-related jobs.